-2. Be Grateful for the Present Moment
+2. Be Grateful For The Present Moment

-Surviving divorce from infidelity can be difficult, especially if you truly believe you've lost your soul mate.
-Instead of living in the past and reminiscing about the old days, you need try and find the good in the present moment.
+Surviving divorce from infidelity can be difficult, especially if you truly believe you’ve lost your soul mate.
+Instead of living in the past and reminiscing about the old days, you need to try and find the good in the present moment.

-You need to be patient with yourself during the healing process because you can't find light at the end of the tunnel overnight.
+You need to be patient with yourself during the healing process because you can’t find the light at the end of the tunnel overnight.
 You have to actively look for it.
-Practice mindfulness and be grateful for the little things, like having a roof over your head or people who've stuck by your side during this tough time.
+Practice mindfulness and be grateful for the little things, like having a roof over your head or people who’ve stuck by your side during this tough time.

 3. Seek Therapy

-When you don't have the support of loved ones to fall back on or the pain you're feeling seems insurmountable, you must seek the help of a therapist.
-Your therapist is someone you can confide in free of judgment.
+When you don’t have the support of loved ones to fall back on or the pain you’re feeling seems insurmountable, you must seek the help of a therapist.
+Your therapist is someone you can confide in judgment.

 This is where you can start your journey towards healing, let go of the things that are troubling you, and understand your feelings before you can move on from them.